-The Voter Purge Project protects eligible voters against disenfranchisement by monitoring, reporting on, and organizing against wrongful voter purging.
+The Voter Purge Project aims to protect eligible voters against disenfranchisement by monitoring, reporting on, and organizing against wrongful voter purging.

 The Nonprofit Hospitals Accountability Project is a partnership between ACORN International, United Labor Unions Local 100, and Labor Neighbor Research and Training Center.
-The report “Charity for Whom?” examines the lack of regulation around charity care from nonprofit hospitals.
+The project aims to examine the failure of regulation to ensure accessible and affordable hospital services. lack of regulation hospital.
+Research reports include:

-The ACORN Tenants Union is a membership run and led organization of low-and-moderate income renters and community residents dedicated to building enough power through collective organization and direct action to protect and advance the interests of tenants.
+The ACORN Tenants Union is a membership run and led organization of low-and-moderate income renters and community residents dedicated to protecting and advancing the interests of tenants by building power through collective organization and direct action.